 (3) To request one short front plate or two short plates, POV owners must contact the Director, BMD, 405th AFSB.
-The request must include pictures of the vehicle for both the front and back licenseplate holders or areas justifying the need; the vehicle identification number (VIN), make, and model; and a completed AE Form 190-1AA documenting mechanical inspection.
-The request must be sent by email to usarmy.bavaria.405-afsb.list.maintenance-div-pov-management@mail.mil.
-The BMD, 405th AFSB, will make recommendations for correct plate sizes and process requests for issuance of short license plates.
-Where necessary, the RMV will make the final determination on what plate sizes will be issued.
+The request must include pictures of the vehicle for both the front and back license plate holders or areas justifying the need; the VIN, make, and model; and a completed AEA Form 190-1AA documenting mechanical inspection.
+The request must be sent by email to usarmy. bavaria.405-afsb.list.maintenance-div-pov-management@army.mil.
+The BMD, 405th AFSB, will make recommendations for correct plate sizes and will process requests for issuance of short license plates.
+Where necessary, the RMV will make the final determination on the size of the plates to be issued.

 (4) A third license plate without decals may be issued on a case-by-case basis for POVs with bicycle racks when the rack obscures the vehicle's rear license plate.
-A POV application (AE Form 190-1AA) must be completed and the appropriate fee must be paid before the third plate is manufactured and issued.
+A POV application (AEA Form 190-1AA) must be completed and the appropriate nonrefundable fee must be paid before the third plate is manufactured and issued.
 The third plate may not be used for any other purpose except for placement on a bicycle rack.

 (5) The transfer of license plates to other POVs is prohibited.
 License plates are issued only for the vehicle specified on the registration certificate.
-Personnel will not transfer or allow to be transferred or otherwise dispose of license plates other than as prescribed in this publication.
+Personnel will not transfer license plates, allow them to be transferred, or otherwise dispose of them other than as prescribed in this publication.